 The Northbrook Garden Club (NBGC) was founded on September 20, 1949.
 As the club grew in membership, it joined The Garden Clubs of Illinois and the National Garden Clubs and continues to actively participate in both.
 The NBGC is a community of gardeners that provide opportunities to learn, participate in community service, and meet other gardeners.

 Our environmental contributions to the stewardship of the native environment includes preservation of a local prairie site.
-We participate in the Village of Northbrook's Earth & Arbor Day festivities and initiate the "Let's Make Northbrook a Monarch Way Station" program to help save the Monarch butterfly.
+We participate in the Village of Northbrook's Earth & Arbor Day festivities and initiated the "Let's Make Northbrook a Monarch Way Station" program to help save the Monarch butterfly.
 We have supported local schools in establishing organic gardens, environmental conservation and educational programs including planting milkweed.

 Continuing Education is a vital part of the club's membership.
 Monthly programs and workshops are planned throughout the year to share the best practices in all aspects of gardening and horticulture.